altocodenl/tagaway/readme.md

 - Import/upload:
    - Refactor for upload & import
       - Server
-         - Add & document endpoint for upload metadata.
-Validate that id exists and belongs to relevant.
-         - Remove unsupported formats endpoint.
          - Refactor upload endpoint with new logs and with tag of repeated.
          - Refactor account endpoint to aggregate data for uploads and imports and document.
+         - Tests
+            - metadata upload
-         - Tests for upload
+            - upload modifications
+               - uid -> id
-            - If repeated picture with a different tag, use that tag on upload.
+               - if repeated picture with a different tag, use that tag on upload.
-            - start, cancel, end, etc.
             - retrieve uploads
       - Client
          - Refactor imports